Material on this page is copyright © 2016 John W.F. Waldron

 Phi is the orientation of the long axis of the object, with respect to some reference direction (e.g. north, or in a vertical section, horizontal.)

 In the plot, each point is plotted on axes Rf and φ, typically producing a scattered cluster.
-The centre of the cluster represents the φ value of the S1 axis.
+The densest part of the cluster, somewhere in the centre, represents the φ value of the S1 axis.
 The value of Rs is represented by Rf at the densest part of the cluster.
 Sets of standardized curves are available for estimating Rs.

 There are many examples of rocks in which the only strain markers are objects which are expected not to have deformed homogeneously with their matrix.
 Examples include pebbles in conglomerates with a soft matrix, sand grains or ooids that have become sutured by stylolytic contacts, etc.

 In these cases, the shapes of the objects cannot be used to determine strain.
 Instead, it may be possible to use the spacing of the objects.
-This method works if the objects were uniformly spaced in all directions before deformation, or if they were at least, statistically uniform in their spacing.
+This method works if the objects were uniformly spaced in all directions before deformation, or if they were at least, statistically uniform in their spacing; we say the objects were anticluster.
 (What this means is that it's possible to identify an average or typical spacing of nearest objects, measured centre to centre, in the undeformed rock.)

 The procedure involves tracing paper.
 Mark an x or a set of axes on tracing paper.
 Place the origin over one object.
 Mark the centres of all nearby objects.
 Move the tracing paper to the next object (without rotating it).
 Repeat the procedure.